Outside+ Announces New Gear Up Give Back Beneficiary: The Outdoorist Oath

 In 2021, the GUGB program generated $35,000 in donations for Outdoors For All.
 Just as Outside+ and Cairn began to look for a new beneficiary that aligns with the core company values at Outside, the Outdoorist Oath was born.
 “We knew right away that this was a cause we wanted to partner with and support,” says Smith.

 The Oath was founded by activists Pattie Gonia, José González, and Teresa Baker as an education model that empowers the individual to protect the planet and create more welcoming outdoor spaces.
-“So many people want to take action but are walking on eggshells because they’re afraid of messing up,” Pattie Gonia says.
+“So many people want to take action but are walking on eggshells because they’re afraid of messing up,” Pattie Gonia said.
 “We really want to create a space where people can accept where they are and recognize that we can all do better and work toward that, and failure can be a part of the process.”

 How the GUGB Program Works